alinesm/Employees_Vacations_Manager/README.md

 <img src="./public/images/screen3.png" alt="Screenshot of the application" width="250" />
 </div>

+## Business Rules

-### Business Roles
+### Requirements

 The application was designed to follow the business rules below:

-1. it's necessary to be able to register employees with the following details:
+1. it's necessary register employees with the following details:
-   Name, Role, Hiring Date and Vacation Periods.
+   - Name, Role, Hiring Date and Vacation Periods.
 2. To register a vacation is necessary to, provide the start date and end date of the vacation period, following the rules below:
    - It's possible to register one or more periods for each employee
-   - Each employee earns 30 days of vacation for every 12-month period.
+   - Each employee earns 30 days of vacation for every 12-month period
    - The first vacation period can only be scheduled to start at least 12 months after the hiring date.
    - Not allow the registration of overlapping vacation periods for the same employee.
-   - Vacations can be split into up to three periods,
+   - Vacations can be split into up to three periods
    - One of them must not be less than 14 consecutive days
    - Minimum vacation period for the others are not less than 5 consecutive days